 Farmer training to prepare dairy meal (left), training on GHG sampling in the field (right)

-Training in standard laboratory analytics (left) and on maintaining sensitive analytical equipment such as gas chromatographs (right).
+Training in standard operational procedures (left) and on maintaining sensitive analytical equipment such as gas chromatographs (right).